 - Play basketball

-- Playing the piano (check our our top 18 piano lessons online – most are FREE)
+- Playing the piano (check our top 18 piano lessons online – most are FREE)

-Say Yes to Everything Challenge – BEST WEEK EVER!
+Say Yes to Everything Challenge – How to Have the Best Summer With the Kids!

 This was the best challenge I have ever done, we had such a good week.
 He was not bored once, and he discovered that he really liked the freedom.
 He voluntarily did educational activities without being asked.
 Also, he rediscovered his love of Lego building, and learned most of the Star Wars themed songs on the piano!